rtgodwin/rtgodwin.github.io/_pages/session9.md

 ## G13
 > A battle rages between 6 Zhent thugs (20hp) and 4 guards ([Veterans](https://dr-eigenvalue.github.io/bestiary/creature/veteran) with 30hp).
 Lady Gralhund shouts "the  Watch are on their way!"
 The southern door is slightly ajar and you can hear someone curse and a boot hitting a door.

+Every round: 1d6.
+On a 1, a guard dies.
+On a 4-6, a thug dies.

 ## G15
 > You see a wounded man wearing burnt clothes trying to kick down a door.